Preparing the next generation of Youth Justice Leaders,

 Building the Capacity of Community-Based Organizations

-The Pinkerton Fellowship Initiative (PFI) offers John Jay students the opportunity to gain hands-on experience with leading New York City agencies committed to youth justice while engaging in complementary scholarship to contextualize their experiences.
+The Pinkerton Fellowship Initiative (PFI) offers John Jay students the opportunity to gain hands-on experience with leading NYC-based nonprofit organizations committed to youth justice, while also engaging in complementary scholarship to contextualize their experiences.
 A collaboration between the John Jay College of Criminal Justice and the Pinkerton Foundation, the fellowships are administered by the Prisoner Reentry Institute and open to John Jay students dedicated to serving the New York City youth justice community.
-With separate tracks for undergraduate and graduate students, Pinkerton Fellows emerge from the program equipped to assume positions of leadership in the field.
+Pinkerton Fellows emerge from the program equipped to assume positions of leadership in the field.

 Please note: The application deadline for the 2020-21 Pinkerton Fellowship has passed.
 If you are interested in applying for the Pinkerton Fellowship in 2021-22, the application will be available in December of 2021.